Renters can ask Consumer Affairs Victoria to investigate and report on rent increases if they think the increase is too high.

 Other pages have information about rent increases, rent increases in a site agreement and changing rent in a rooming house.

-If you are renting a property and you think the rent is going up by too much, you should try to negotiate with your rental provider (landlord) or the person who runs your rooming house or caravan or residential park (the operator).
-If you can’t agree about the rent increase, you can ask us to investigate and report on it.
-We will decide if the increase is too high by working out the market rental value of the property.
+If you are renting a property and you believe the new rent is higher than the market range, you should try to negotiate with your rental provider (landlord) or the person who runs your rooming house or caravan or residential park (the operator).
+If you can’t agree about the new rent amount, you can ask us to investigate and report on it.
+We will decide if the new rent amount is too high by working out the market rental value of the property.

 Challenging high rent